Milton Snodgrass came from humble beginnings. His family moved (by covered

 wagon) to Little River, Kansas in 1881.
 Two years later, his father began

-family packed the covered wagons and moved to Manhattan, Kansas so the older
+the family packed the covered wagons and moved to Manhattan, Kansas so

-River to take over his cousins farm for six months (due to a death in the
+Little River to take over his cousins farm for six months (due to a death

-was working as a post office clerk while he attended school.
+Milton was working as a post office clerk while he attended school.
 That

 is when he met his future bride, Margaret Jane Minis, who was taking a